Travel, Travel Hacks

 Disclaimer – this post may include some affiliate or referral scheme links.
 This means I will receive a commission at no extra cost to you!

-I had a nights gap between a housesit ending and my flight to NYC so I initially looked into airport hotels.
+I had a nights gap between a housesit ending and my flight to New York City so I initially looked into airport hotels.
 Wow they are so so expensive!
-We’re talking over £150 for a room.
-One that I would have had to vacate at around 5am anyway because of the time of my flight.
+We’re talking over £150 for a room at an airport hotel.
+One that I would have had to vacate at around 5am the next morning anyway because of the time of my flight.
 My frugal little heart wheeped at this price and refused to even consider it.

 Enter my crazy idea – why don’t I just sleep at the airport.